-- 16.1.1 Utility service development should support an orderly, logical, and sequential pattern of development. - 16.1.2 The location of regional and local transmission corridors, utility rights-of-way and easements, and related line assignments, shall be identified and protected at the Local Plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 16.1.3 Utility rights-of-way and easements shall be provided to accommodate Shallow Utilities at the subdivision or development permit stage as deemed necessary by the utility provider. - 16.1.4 Costs associated with utility service improvements shall be the developer's responsibility. - 16.1.5 Connection to piped utilities for water and wastewater is the preferred method of potable water and waste water service delivery, in accordance with provincial legislation and regulation.
+- 16.1.1 Utility service development should support an orderly, logical, and sequential pattern of development. - 16.1.2 The location of regional and local transmission corridors, utility rights-of-way and easements, and related line assignments, shall be identified and protected at the Conceptual Scheme or Master Site Development Plan stage to the mutual satisfaction of the County, the developer, and the utility companies. - 16.1.3 Utility rights-of-way and easements shall be provided to accommodate shallow utilities at the subdivision or development permit stage as deemed necessary by the utility provider. - 16.1.4 Costs associated with utility service improvements shall be the developer's responsibility. - 16.1.5 Connection to piped utilities for water and wastewater will be used for potable water and waste water service delivery, in accordance with provincial legislation and regulation. - 16.1.6 Where the County considers it appropriate, the extension of infrastructure required to service a proposed subdivision shall be the responsibility of the applicant for subdivision approval.